schneems/schneems/_posts/2017-10-02-lifelong-rubyist-makes-some-python-code-5x-faster.md

 I've been writing Ruby code for the past 10+ years, and recently due to my masters courses, I've been writing a lot of Python.
 While there are many differences, one area of similarity is their performance characteristics and how code can be optimized.
 In this post I'm going to look at a bit of Python code I optimized recently, and then compare the process of making this code faster to the process of how I make Ruby code faster.

-> While examples are given in Python, the lessons learned are applied equally to both Python and Ruby.
+> Several people have mentioned they thought the post was about me making the Python interpreter faster.
+That would have been pretty dang cool, but is not the case.
+This article is about how to write faster code using an interpreted language.
+The lessons learned are applied equally to both Python and Ruby.

 Before we get to the code in question let's take a look at some of my qualifications.
 If you don't know, performance in Ruby is one of my favorite hobbies.
 I'm the maintainer of [derailed benchmarks](https://github.com/schneems/derailed_benchmarks) for benchmarking Rails applications, and I've made a ton of performance pull requests to various projects.
 I was somewhat accidentally responsible for fanning the "freeze all strings" fad after I had a [PR to Rails that made end to end requests nearly 12% faster](https://github.com/rails/rails/pull/21057).
 Though in truth most of the performance came from reducing hash (dict for the python folks) and array (list) allocations.